Romney camp tells rivals: You can't catch him

 Romney's margin of victory was uncomfortably slim in Ohio, the night's biggest prize.
 Unlike some previous presidential campaigns, this year's Super Tuesday outcome failed to anoint a nominee.

-But he hailed his Tuesday performance as a success and sought to dispel speculation among dissatisfied Republicans about new candidates jumping into the race or a brokered party nominating convention in Tampa, Florida, in August.
+He hailed his Super Tuesday performance as a success and sought to dispel speculation among dissatisfied Republicans about new candidates jumping into the race or a brokered party nominating convention in Tampa, Florida, in August.

+"We've got time, the resources and a plan to get all the delegates, and we think that will get done before the convention," Romney said.
+"There's not going to be a brokered convention where some new person comes in and becomes the nominee."

-Romney's troubles with evangelical Christians and working-class voters are likely to persist in the next few contests, however.
+Romney's troubles with evangelical Christians and working-class voters are likely to persist in the next few contests.
 As the candidates spend millions of dollars attacking each other, polls show the lengthy nominating contest may be alienating voters.

-"This race is going to change again," Santorum told a campaign rally in Lenexa, Kansas, in suburban Kansas City.
-He said he now considered the Republican battle to be a two-man race with Romney.

-"They've got the machine, they've got the insiders and the big money and we've got the people," he said.

-Romney's strong organization and robust fundraising have given him a big advantage over his opponents.
-His campaign, which has been burning through money quickly, announced it raised $11.5 million in February.
+Romney's strong organization and robust fundraising operation give him a strong leg up on his opponents.

-Romney and his Super PAC allies outspent Santorum in Ohio by four-to-one, and are off to a quick start in Mississippi and Alabama.
-Romney has spent $165,000 on advertising in Alabama and his Super PAC has spent nearly $2 million in the two states combined, a Republican media buyer said.

-Santorum's campaign has spent $100,000 in the two states combined, while his Super PAC is not investing yet, the buyer said.
-Gingrich's campaign has not bought advertising in the two states but his Super PAC has spent about $800,000 combined.

 Santorum said his victories in Tennessee, Oklahoma and North Dakota proved he was the best candidate to represent the party's conservative philosophy.